 Duration of therapy after line pulled?
-For S. aureus a minimum of 2 weeks, usually 4.
+For S. aureus a minimum of 2 weeks IV.
+Never ever treat S. aureus bacteremia with po unless you are a) stupid and b) want to get sued.
 The IDSA suggests 5-7 days for coagulase negative staphylococcus, and 7 -14 days for enterococcus and gram negative rods (PubMed).
-The duration for coag neg staph and enterococcus are based on expert opinion not data.
+The duration for coagulase negative staphylococcus and enterococcus are based on expert opinion not data.
 Opinions are like ass holes.
 Everyone has one, and everyone's stinks.
 I think it is way over treating in normalish hosts, but whatcha gonna do?

-If the infection is due to coagulase negative staph or a streptococci the line may be salvaged with 2 weeks of IV therapy.
+If the infection is due to coagulase negative staphylococci or a streptococci the line may be salvaged with 2 weeks of IV therapy.
 Several studies have suggested benefit in adding N-acetylcysteine to the antibiotic lock to break down the biofilms (PubMed).
-There is one study to suggest salvage is not as easy as suspected if you use strict criteria for line infection (PubMed).
+There is one study to suggest salvage is not as easy to accomplish as suspected if you use strict criteria for line infection (PubMed).

 There is at least a 20-30% chance that S. aureus from a line will go elsewhere, such as a valve.
 A TTE will miss 20% of vegetations that are found on subsequent TEE.

-If you have a patient with recurrent line infections had has to have the line, try an alcohol lock: 25% ETOH placed in line for 30 minutes 3x a week, then either withdrawn or pushed through.
-Some catheters cannot tolerate ETOH; not approved by AA.
+If you have a patient with recurrent line infections had has to have the line, try an alcohol lock: 25% ETOH placed in line (silicone only) for 30 minutes 3x a week, then either withdrawn or pushed through.
+A meta-analysis supports the practice (PubMed).
+Some catheters cannot tolerate ETOH (polyurethane); not approved by AA.